Dangling Modifiers: An Explanation and Guide for Editing

 You don’t want danglers in your writing!

 What do editors mean when they talk about danglers?
-This is a term for dangling modifiers, or words/phrases mistakenly associated with the wrong word in a sentence.
-Danglers are usually considered grammatically incorrect and make your writing sound confusing, unclear, and misleading.
+This is a term for dangling modifiers, or words/phrases that are not properly connected to the subject they’re supposed to be describing.
+Danglers are considered grammatically incorrect and make your writing sound confusing, unclear, and misleading.
 AI grammar checkers often miss this type of mistake because the error comes from the meaning of the sentence rather than the construction.

 Let’s look at some examples and then talk about how to correct them.